IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 import ReduceLatency from '/docs/snippets/_sdk-reduce-latency.mdx';

 # UID2 Client-Side Integration Guide for Mobile

-(**GWH__SW: audience?
-Is this only for publishers, or possibly advertisers also? (advertisers with apps?)
-25 Android tabs 25 iOS tabs.
-End tabs 25.
-48 tick sets 2 missing**)

 This page is intended for mobile app publishers who want to integrate with UID2 with changes only within their mobile app.